firmata/protocol/spi-proposal.md

 If a chip select (CS) pin is specified in the `SPI_BEGIN_TRANSACTION` message, it will be used according to the behavior specified by `pinOptions` parameter (byte 4).
-This only covers common cases, with the default being set CS to active LOW.
-Using the `pinOptions` bits, it also enables the user to set the CS pin value only on start (bit 3) or only on end (bit 4) or ignore entirely (bit 2) in order to send data that spans multiple `SPI_TRANSFER` messages.
-Another option (bit 6) allows the user to specify whether or not the CS pin should be toggled at the end of the message (typical SPI behavior) or between each byte sent (edge case).
+Use bits 2, 3 and 4 for reading or writing data over multiple spi transfers.
+Set bit 3 (CS_START_ONLY) for the first transfer, bit 2 (CS_DISABLE) for any middle transfers and finally bit 4 (CS_END_ONLY) for the last transfer.
+Another option, `CS_TOGGLE` (bit 5) allows the user to specify whether or not the CS pin should be toggled at the end of the message (typical SPI behavior) or between each byte sent (edge case).

 ```